yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 The efficient functioning of a DWH is non-negotiable to the organization as it serves as a single source of truth for decision making.
 To overcome latency and shortcomings of relational DWHS, *real-time, closed-loops and active functionalities* can be integrated into the DWH.

-1. Real-Time: It strongly reduces latency, to less than a minute, from the moments an event occurs in OLTP systems to the time the data is made available in the DWH.
+1. Real-Time DWH: It strongly reduces latency, to less than a minute, from the moments an event occurs in OLTP systems to the time the data is made available in the DWH.
 Events are tracked by triggers.
 Advantages iof Real-Time functionalities include:
 + reduced latency
 + improved data quality and security due to few updates and data reconciliations
 + cost efficient due to automation possibilities
 + Reduced instances of manual errors

-2. Closed-Loop: Similar to real-time functionality and in addition, changes made in DWH are also writen in the corresponding OLTP system.
+2. Closed-Loop DWH: Similar to real-time functionality and in addition, changes made in DWH are also writen in the corresponding OLTP system.
 Have the advantages of the real-time functionalities plus bidirectional flow of data between OLTP and OLAP can relect the current state of the business.
 However, drawbacks include:
 + Aggregated or summarized values may not find corresponding tables or location in oltp systems to perform the updates.
 + Operational and Analytical activities serve different purposes in a company.
 As such integrating data from dwh into operational systems may have a adverse effect.

-3. Active:
+3. Active: Captures transaction details as they occur and integrates them into the DWH near real-time.
+As such it is logically consistent data store that provides detail in a single up-to-data view required for strategic, tactical and event-driven decision-making.
+It supports automated routine task from DWH to OLTP systems.
+Hence data refreshes can be done in batches or cycles.
+Tactical queries are short to enable quick actions or decision making in time sensitive environments.
+Active DWH provide the following functionalities:

+- Active Load: Allows data to be loaded continuously in a non-disruptive manner while other workloads continue processing.
+- Active Access: Supports fast and consistent tactical queries, providing recurring decision support information for operational business processes.
+- Active Events: Automatically detects business events and applies business rules to update current and historical data; operational actions can be triggered automatically or presented to users for manual decision-making.
+- Active Workload Management: Enables real-time management of mixed workloads to dynamically optimize system resource utilization.
+- Active Enterprise Integration: Simplifies coordination of applications and business processes across the enterprise.
+- Active Availability: Assesses enterprise-wide downtime impacts and identifies application-specific requirements for availability, recoverability, and performance.

+### Practical use cases of DWHs
+Use cases include:
+- Tactical reporting
+- Integration with big data
+- Natural language processing
+- Auditing and Compliance
+- Data mining Analytics